ntnu-arl/yolo_trt_ros/README.md

 # YOLOv3 with TensorRT engine

-This package contains the yolov4_trt_node that performs object detection with YOLOv3 using NVIDIA's TensorRT engine
+This package contains the yolo_trt_node that performs object detection with YOLOv3 using NVIDIA's TensorRT engine

 <!--![Video_Result2](docs/results.gif)-->